ShipStream/openmage-sync/README.md

 ### What functionality does this extension add to my OpenMage/Magento store?

+- Adds API endpoint `shipstream.set_config`
+- Adds API endpoint `shipstream.sync_inventory`
 - Adds API endpoint `shipstream_stock_item.adjust`
 - Adds API endpoint `shipstream_order_shipment.info`
-- Adds API endpoint `shipstream_config.set`
+- Adds API endpoint `shipstream_order_shipment.createWithTracking`
 - Adds a cron job to do a full inventory pull at 02:00 every day (with a random sleep time)
-- Adds a new order status: "Submitted"
+- Adds three new order statuses: "Ready to Ship" "Failed to Submit" and "Submitted"
 - Stores the ShipStream remote url in the `core_flag` table

 ### Why is this required?
 Doesn't OpenMage/Magento already have an API?